Elevator Installers and Repairers - 47-4021.00

 • Operate elevators to determine power demands, and test power consumption to detect overload factors.

-• Participate in additional training to keep skills up-to-date.
+• Participate in additional training to keep skills up to date.

 • Read and interpret blueprints to determine the layout of system components, frameworks, and foundations, and to select installation equipment.